cakephp/debug_kit/README.md

 * `2.2.0` is compatible with CakePHP 2.2.0 and greater.
 It will not work with older versions of CakePHP as this release uses new API's available in 2.2.
   You can also use the `master` branch to get the most recent updates.
-* `2.2.1` and `2.2.2` are compatible with CakePHP 2.2.0 and greater.
+* `2.2.x` are compatible with CakePHP 2.2.0 and greater.
 It is a necessary upgrade for people using CakePHP 2.4 as the naming conventions around loggers changed in that release.